Causal Consistency for Reversible Multiparty Protocols: Reversible Multiparty Protocols

-The reduction relation $\red$ is defined as the union of two relations: the forward and backward reduction relations, denoted $\fw$ and $\bk$, respectively.
+We define $\red$ as the union of two relations: the forward and backward reduction relations, denoted $\fw$ and $\bk$, respectively.
 That is, $\red = \fw \cup \bk$.
-Relations $\fw$ and $\bk$ are the smallest evaluation-closed relations satisfying the rules in Figs.~\ref{fig:fw} and~\ref{fig:bk}.
-We indicate with $ \trans{\red} $, $ \fws $, and $ \bks $ the reflexive and transitive closure of $\red$, $\fw$ and $\bk$, respectively.
-We now discuss the forward reduction rules (Fig.~\ref{fig:fw}), omitting empty tags $\normark$:
+Relations $\fw$ and $\bk$ are the smallest evaluation-closed relations satisfying the rules in Figs.~\ref{fig:fw_1} -- \ref{fig:bk_2}.
+We indicate with $ \trans{\red} $, $ \fws $, and $\bks $ the reflexive and transitive closure of $\red$, $\fw$, and $\bk$, respectively.